 (II) the savings in operating costs throughout the estimated average life of the covered product in the type (or class) compared to any increase in the price of, or in the initial charges for, or maintenance expenses of, the covered products which are likely to result from the imposition of the standard;

-(III) the total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard (The Office of the White House 2017).
+(III) The total projected amount of energy, or as applicable, water, savings likely to result directly from the imposition of the standard.

-Specifically, the statute requires every energy efficiency standards regulation promulgated by DOE to be “economically justified,” specifically requiring that the cumulative benefits of the regulation exceed the cumulative costs.
-In information we provide further below, DOE regularly overestimated the actual costs of many regulations, thereby resulting in outcomes that are more economically beneficial than predicted.
+Specifically, EPCA requires every energy efficiency standards regulation promulgated by DOE to be “economically justified,” specifically requiring that the cumulative benefits of the regulation exceed the cumulative costs.
+As discussed below, DOE regularly overestimates appliance product prices and life cycle costs post-regulation, thereby resulting in outcomes that are more economically beneficial than predicted.

-As directed by Executive Order 13777, the regulatory reform task force shall also identify regulations that are “outdated.”
-Yet again, EPCA provides statutory requirements to ensure that efficiency standards and test procedures are reviewed on a periodic basis.
-Since DOE has expanded the Appliance and Equipment Standards Program to cover a larger share of home, commercial, and industrial energy use, it is increasing important for DOE to maintain its ability to update current energy efficiency standard and test procedure regulations on a periodic basis to ensure standards remain relevant.
+As directed by Executive Order 13777, the regulatory reform task force shall also identify regulations that are “outdated” (The Office of the White House 2017).
+EPCA again provides statutory requirements to ensure that efficiency standards and test procedures are reviewed on a periodic basis.
+Since DOE has expanded the Appliance and Equipment Standards Program to cover a larger share of home, commercial, and industrial energy use, it is increasingly important for DOE to retain its ability to update current energy efficiency standard and test procedure regulations on a periodic basis to ensure standards remain relevant.

 Below are the CA IOU responses to some of the specific questions listed in the RFI.